chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 FROM cgr.dev/chainguard/node:latest-dev
 ```

-Unlike the `cgr.dev/chainguard/node:latest` image, the `latest-dev` version includes a shell and
+Unlike the `cgr.dev/chainguard/node:latest` image, the `:latest-dev` version includes a shell and
 package manager, which we will need for some of the build steps.
-In general it's better to use the
+In general, it's better to use the
-more minimal "latest" version where possible in order to keep the size down and reduce the tooling
+more minimal `:latest` version where possible in order to keep the size down and reduce the tooling
 available to attackers.
+Often the `:latest-dev` image can be used as a build step in a multi-stage,
+with a more minimal image such as `:latest` used in the final production image.

 If you try building this image, you'll find that it breaks in several places.
 The image needs to
 install various libraries so that it can compile the
 <code>[node-canvas](https://github.com/Automattic/node-canvas)</code> dependency, and this looks a
-bit different in Debian and [Wolfi](http://wolfi.dev) (the OS powering Chainguard Images).
-In Wolfi,
+bit different in Debian than it does in [Wolfi](http://wolfi.dev) (the OS powering Chainguard
-we first need to switch to the root user to install software and we use <code>apk add</code> instead
+Images).
+In Wolfi, we first need to switch to the root user to install software and we use <code>apk
-of <code>apt-get</code>.
-We then need to figure out the Wolfi equivalents of the various Debian
+add</code> instead of <code>apt-get</code>.
+We then need to figure out the Wolfi equivalents of the
-packages, which may not always have a one-to-one correspondence.
-There are tools to help here – you
+various Debian packages, which may not always have a one-to-one correspondence.
+There are tools to
-can consult our [migration
+help here – you can consult our [migration
 guides](https://edu.chainguard.dev/chainguard/migration-guides/debian-compatibility/) and use apk
 tools (like <code>apk search libjpeg</code>), but searching the [Wolfi
 GitHub](https://github.com/wolfi-dev/os) repository for package names will often provide you with
 what you’re looking for.

-Make these changes by replacing the "RUN apt-get … " line with the
+Make these changes by replacing the `RUN apt-get …` line with the following `RUN apk update` and
-following "RUN apk update" and adding a "USER root" line.
-The start of the Dockerfile should look
+adding a `USER root` line.
+The start of the Dockerfile should look like this:
-like this:

 ```Dockerfile